soi-20/brains/_posts/1930-01-02-the-two-narratives.md

 It is always interesting when two famous prestigious venture capitalists disagree on something fundamental.
 In this case, it's [Marc Andreessen from a16z and Peter Thiel from Founders Fund debating about business creation.](https://www.youtube.com/watch?v=PUhtHojSphk)

 Their disagreement can be viewed through the lens of how they view Twitter.
-Thiel sees it as "we cwanted flying cars, instead we got 140 characters" (a Founders Fund slogan).
+Thiel sees it as "we wanted flying cars, instead we got 140 characters" (a Founders Fund slogan).
 He thinks it's an unimpressive, incremental advancement.
 Andreessen, however, views it as "instant global public messaging for free".
 In other words, fundamentally transformative.

-# Open at the Right Time vs. Create Your Own Door
+# Open at the Right Time vs. Create Your Door

 I created two theories to explain the difference in investing perspectives between Andreessen and Thiel.